ldupisani/tracer/Readme.md

 ### monitor_mem.py

 Monitors the memory usage information asynchronously to build a graph of resources.
 This can be useful at a later stage to help identify issues like memory leaks.

+## Processing (Idea2)

+There are a couple of problems with splitting out the monitoring programs:

+- If you poll for memory and cpu stats at an interval a process could start and stop without ever reporting these statistics.
+- You create an overcomplicated structure to filter out irrelevant processes that aren't running during your pipeline.

+### monitor.py

+This is a much simpler solution.
+Assuming that you only start the monitoring agent whenever you start a pipeline job.
+You can track only those binaries that run while the pipeline is running.
+I.e when CPU or Memory stats change, check to see if the PID matches a process we are currently tracking first.

+It's ok to also keep track of background tasks that pop up during this time, since interfering processes my also lead to failures in the pipeline.
+Think for example about a scheduled task that runs in the background, consumes all resources and causes your pipeline to fail.

+I created this new simplified single monitor, that will raise lifecycle events.
+But will also raise memory events whenever there is allocation or dealocation of memory in a process, and will also report back on current resource usage in the correct order.